ranjithkumar077/Portfolio-Website/README.md

-# 🌟 B. Ranjith Kumar - Portfolio Website
+# 🌟 B Ranjith Kumar - Portfolio Website

 Welcome to my personal portfolio repository!
 This is a modern, responsive, and dynamic web application showcasing my skills, experience, and projects in **Artificial Intelligence**, **Data Science**, **Cloud Computing**, and **Full Stack Development**.